white_logo_transparent_background.png

 Dream it.

-With Black and minority communities excluded from the narrative of trail running, they are denied a powerful way to imagine themselves in the healing outdoor space.
+With Black and minority ethnic communities excluded from the narrative of trail running, they are denied a powerful way to imagine themselves in the healing outdoor space.
 As our lives become more stressful and our cities more congested, it becomes increasingly important to spend time in the natural environment, to breathe fresh air and experience the wonder of our changing seasons.

 The British rural landscape is beautiful and belongs to us all.
-We want to share the joy we have found in exploring it through running and empower new communities to do the same.
+We want to share the joy we have found in exploring it through trail running and empower new communities to do the same.

 Do it.